iGardening Logo Large Transparent Background

 • New growth emerges bright red in spring

-• Mature foliage glossy dark green
+• Mature foliage is glossy, dark green

-• White lily-of-the-valley-like flowers March to May
+• White lily-of-the-valley-like flowers, March to May

 • Evergreen year-round interest